- Hop on a deluxe 16-seater bus from London and be taken on a day trip fit for royalty.

 - The tour is wheelchair accessible.

 - If you’re staying in London, why not enjoy Afternoon Tea at Westminster Abbey or a trip around Kew Gardens?

-- The tour begins at The Original London Visitor Centre, and all travel will take place on a 16-seater mini coach with glass roof and free WiFi, before taking you back to London and ending at Victoria station.
+- The tour begins at The Original London Visitor Centre on Cockspur Street, and all travel will take place on a 16-seater mini coach with glass roof and free WiFi, before taking you back to London and ending at Victoria station.

 - The closest train station to The Original London Visitor Centre is Charing Cross (Bakerloo and Northern lines and National Rail services).

 - Your final drop-off point is London Victoria station(Circle, District and Victoria lines and National Rail services).

 - There are multiple buses that stop near the tour office, including 6, 9 12, 88, 159 and 453.